daromaj/vac/plan.md

 - **Acceptance Criteria:**
     - All MVP features function cohesively on the target device.
     - App is stable during typical use flows.
+    - Run all unit tests to ensure no existing functionality is broken by the changes.
+    - If all tests pass, commit any final code tweaks/fixes with a descriptive message.

 ## Phase 10: QA - Final MVP Acceptance